When is England’s next match if they beat Senegal?

 Quarters

-The winner of the tie between the winner of Group D and the runner-up of Group C: France topped their group as expected - ahead of Australia, Tunisia and Denmark in that order - so it’s the winners of the reigning world champions and one of Argentina, Saudi Arabia, Poland and Mexico.
+The winner of the tie between the winner of Group D and the runner-up of Group C: France topped their group as expected - ahead of Australia, Tunisia and Denmark in that order - so it’s the winners of the reigning world champions and Poland, who finished runner-up in Group C.

 If England reach this stage, the match will be on Saturday 10 December at 7pm GMT.